|Details will appear here.|

 Mercedes Team Profile

-Winner of the last six championship doubles, Mercedes are on a roll that many predict will continue for at least the 2020 season.
+Winner of the last seven championship doubles, Mercedes are on a roll that many predict will continue for at least the 2021 season.

 Mercedes bought the 2009 championship-winning Brawn GP team and ran German drivers Michael Schumacher, who Niki Lauda persuaded to come out of retirement, and Nico Rosberg.